A "Virtual" Inheritance Tax: Capital Gains Tax (CGT) and Non-Resident Beneficiaries

 Alternatively, the will could provide for a Testamentary Trust to come into existence on the testator's death, for the benefit of any/all non-resident beneficiaries.
 However, the correct approach may also be dependent on the country in which the non-resident beneficiary resides - the US is a common example - with the objective being to ensure that any tax is minimised across both jurisdictions.

-Professional advice is absolutely required in these circumstances and expatriates have a duty, even if it is an uncomfortable one, to ensure that testators and/or executors are aware of the CGT provisions and plan accordingly.
+Professional advice is absolutely required in these circumstances and expatriates have a duty, even if it is an uncomfortable one, to ensure that testators and/or executors are aware of the CGT provisions and plan accordingly - including ensuring that the terms of a will are sufficiently flexible to be tax effective.